Sigma Psi: History

+On February 20, 2024, Sigma Psi announced its intention to close at the end of the academic year.
+The announcement was met with a mix of heartbreak and resilience from its members, as well as the Greek community at CWRU.

 Symbols

 Sigma Psi's colors are green and gold.
 The official flowers of Sigma Psi are the daffodil and the yellow rose, and the official symbol is the butterfly.
 Sigma Psi's official gemstones are emeralds and pearls, which edge the formal badge.
 The crest is a black triangle edged with gold and emblazoned with the Greek letters, surrounded by several golden wreaths.
 The badge is a simple black triangle featuring the Greek letters ΣΨ and edged with gold.
 This badge is given to all active sisters upon initiation.

 Philanthropy

-Sigma Psi has supported a variety of philanthropies throughout its history, but beginning in 2020, Sigma Psi supports the Cleveland Metroparks, a local organization consisting of eighteen reservations, 24,000 acres with more than 300 miles of trails, and a zoo.
+Sigma Psi has supported a variety of philanthropies throughout its history.
+Since 2020, Sigma Psi has supported the Cleveland Metroparks, a local organization consisting of eighteen reservations, 24000 acre with more than 300 mi of trails, and a zoo.